Wilber-Alves/Adventure_Game_3D/README.md

 An "Enemy Base" script featuring health and damage systems was created.
 It implements health initialization, a method to take damage that reduces current health, and automatic GameObject destruction when health reaches zero.
 It also includes a test function using the 'K' key to deal 5 damage.
 The astronaut prefab variant has also been updated.

-## NOTE – duplicate scenes and weapon prefabs have been removed from the repository.
+### NOTE – duplicate scenes and weapon prefabs have been removed from the repository.
 The correct files have been placed in the folders.

+### Integrating 3D enemy